NOIPA171/Angular/README.md

 # Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.
+This is a test project when I was learning Angular, and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.

 ## Development server